 Tours from: Portland Region and beyond

 From shiny and sleek to rustic and intimate, the 500 tasting rooms here in Oregon’s largest wine region — named 2016 Wine Region of the Year by Wine Enthusiast magazine — make for a world-class touring experience.
 Discover the difference between the Willamette Valley’s fertile wine-growing regions — including the Chehalem Mountains, Dundee Hills, Ribbon Ridge, Eola-Amity Hills, McMinnville and Yamhill-Carlton — with a car-free excursion that suits you, from almost anywhere in the state.
-Focus on boutique wineries at Backcountry Wine Tours; ride in style with Tesla Custom Winery Tours; hop on a cycling wine tour with Wine De Roads, or arrange a horse-drawn carriage ride or wine tasting by horseback experience with Equestrian Wine Tours.
+Focus on boutique wineries at Backcountry Wine Tours; ride in style with Tesla Custom Winery Tours or hop on a cycling wine tour with Wine De Roads.
 Or let Tour DeVine by Heli swoop you up like royalty for five hours of wine tasting by helicopter, for an unrivaled view.
 Sunshine Limo Service picks up revelers from Eugene, Springfield, Albany, Bend, Corvallis and Salem.
 Cork and Barrel Tours serves the Eugene area and Prestige Wine Tours leave from Salem.

 Southern Oregon